 Since most nearby tourists are visiting Machu Picchu or nearby Rainbow Mountain, the trails remain relatively free from other travelers.
-Those who do wish to see Rainbow Mountain can simply to add it to their loop.
+Those who do wish to see Rainbow Mountain can simply add it to their loop.

-Inhabited by llama and alpaca herding communities, the region is home to some of the world’s the last remaining pastoral societies.
+Inhabited by llama and alpaca herding communities, the region is home to some of the world’s last remaining pastoral societies.
 At a massive 6,384 masl (20,926 feet), Ausangate Mountain is the fifth tallest peak in Peru.
 Because of the extreme elevation (the full trek includes three difficult mountain passes, including two over 5,000m), acclimating well before embarking on this trek will make the journey safer and more enjoyable.

-It’s certainly possible to hike the Ausangate Circuit without hiring a guide, an arrierio (a local guide with a mule) or a company.
-But, unpredictable mountain weather, demanding passes, high likelihood of altitude sickness, and unmarked trails can pose a challenge to those unequipped or unfamiliar with the trails.
+It’s certainly possible to hike the Ausangate Circuit without hiring a guide, an arrierio (a local guide with a mule), or a company.
+But, unpredictable mountain weather, demanding passes, a high likelihood of altitude sickness, and unmarked trails can pose a challenge to those unequipped or unfamiliar with the trails.
 The trail’s knowledgeable and hospitable guides know the area well, and their mules will carry the bulk of the weight.

 Which of these things to do in Peru look best to you?
 Let me know in the comments section below!

 If you enjoyed this post please pin it using the image found below!